13 Minimalist Habits For A Calmer Home And Life

 6. Digitizing

-This is one that splits a room, I know.
-I like putting pen to paper too.
+This one splits a room, I know.
+I like putting pen to paper, too.
 But I also see the benefits of digitizing things and doing so quickly.
 If I get a paper notice, I’ll snap a picture and get rid of the physical copy.

 The key to making digitizing really work is to make it a habit so you’re doing it automatically.
 I have had people ask, “What if the system breaks?”
 But I think it’s much more likely that I’ll lose a physical paper than the entire internet and Alexa going down.